firehol/blocklist-ipsets/README-EDIT.md

 2. **Blocklist.de** lists `blocklist_de*`

    Is a network of users reporting abuse mainly using `fail2ban`.
 They eliminate false positives using other lists available.
 Since they collect information from their users, their lists may be subject to poisoning, or false positives.
+   I asked them about poisoning.
+[Here](https://forum.blocklist.de/viewtopic.php?f=4&t=244&sid=847d00d26b0735add3518ff515242cad) you can find their answer.
+In short, they track it down so that they have an ignorable rate of false positives.
-   However, they only include individual IPs (no subnets) which have attacked their users the last 48 hours and their list contains 20.000 to 40.000 IPs (which is small enough considering the size of the internet).
+   Also, they only include individual IPs (no subnets) which have attacked their users the last 48 hours and their list contains 20.000 to 40.000 IPs (which is small enough considering the size of the internet).
    Like `openbl`, their goal is to report abuse back, so that the infection is disabled.
    They also provide their blocklist per type of attack (mail, web, etc).